llm-bible/llm-bible.github.io/_publications/harasta2024it.markdown

 bibkey: harasta2024it
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.06798"}
-tags: ['Applications', 'RAG', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Applications', 'RAG', 'Reinforcement Learning']
 ---
 Large Language Models (LLMs) enable a future in which certain types of legal documents may be generated automatically.
 This has a great potential to